 In addition to his clinical practice and his research program, Dr. Ciolino also supervises medical students and participates in training residents and fellows.
 He is a named inventor on a U.S. patent application for a contact lens drug delivery device, and his research innovations have multiple direct therapeutic applications that may ultimately benefit a broad and diverse patient population.

-Corneal transplants, keratoprosthesis, diseases of the anterior segment of the eye
+Corneal transplants, keratoprosthesis, corneal cross-linking, diseases of the anterior segment of the eye

 Keratoprosthesis, ocular drug delivery